xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 serviceWorker.unregister();
 ```

 This means that our app is not really a PWA yet.
 We'd need to explicitly enable the service worker on the client's browser by changing that line.
-So, essentially you're not in trouble if you leave all this code hanging around, buy I always like to remove all the evidence to avoid confusing people not familiar with the code.
+So, essentially you're not in trouble if you leave all this code hanging around, but I always like to remove all the evidence to avoid confusing people who are not familiar with the code.

 ### Production Backend